- Search The Registry

 *Marsha Warfield was born on born on this date in 1954.
 She is a Black Lesbian actress and comedian.

 Before Night Court, she was a writer and performer on the short-lived Richard Pryor Show.
 She hosted The Marsha Warfield Show for ten months (March 1990–January 1991) and has made guest appearances on many television shows, including Riptide, Family Ties, Clueless, Cheers, Living Single, In Living Color, Moesha and Touched by an Angel.
-She has also done stand-up comedy including appearances on the Norm Crosby hosted The Comedy Shop television series.
+She has also done stand-up comedy, including appearances on the Norm Crosby-hosted The Comedy Shop television series.

-It would not then have ever really been a betrayal of trust to "spill the beans."
+It would not have been a betrayal of trust to "spill the beans."
 Because it wasn't a secret, it was an uncomfortably kept promise to my mother.
 But it was also not the only reason I didn't come out swinging when she passed.
 The fear of the judgment of strangers and their holier-than-thou "shoulds" was at least as big of a burden to bear.
 But the "shoulds" that "should" matter don't.
 Nobody should have to hide their sexuality.
 No parent should ask their child to.
 There should be no shame in being gay."